cityjson/specs/docs/citygmlsupport.rst

 CityGML modules and characteristics supported
 ---------------------------------------------

-At this moment, CityJSON implements most of the data model, and *all* the CityGML modules have been mapped to CityJSON objects (as of v0.5).
+At this moment, CityJSON implements most of the data model, and *all* the CityGML modules have been mapped to CityJSON objects.
 However, for the sake of simplicity and efficiency, some modules and features have been omitted and/or simplified.
 If a module is supported, it does not mean that there is a 1-to-1 mapping between the classes and features in CityGML and CityJSON, but rather that it is possible to represent the same information, but in a different manner.